NHMDenmark/Mass-Digitizer/monitor_script/readMe.md

 ## Future developments
 I wish to implement the current code using the Watchdog library since it is a more elegant solution.
 The Event monitor will be its own class and the events will trigger methods in a module depending on the type of event.

+## Current status
+Any attempts to monitor a windows server from Linux has been abandoned.
+The gap between Linux and the Windows systems is just too wide.
+I have implemented a windows to windows monitoring system instead: [Directory_monitor.py](https://github.com/NHMDenmark/Mass-Digitizer/blob/main/monitor_script/directory_monitor.py)